-- Licensed Clinical Social Worker (LCSW): Licensed clinical social workers must earn a license through a state-level social work licensing board.
-The specific requirements vary by state, but most require a master's degree in social work, two years of clinical work experience, and passing a licensing examination.
-Some states may also require additional coursework.
+These social workers must earn a license through a state-level social work licensing board.
+Specific requirements vary by state, but most require a master's degree in social work, two years of clinical work experience, and passing scores on a licensing examination.
+Some states may also require specific coursework.

-- Licensed Social Worker (LSW): Licensed social workers must receive a license from their state social work licensing board.
-The requirements vary by state, but most require a minimum of a bachelor's degree in social work, as well as a certain amount of work experience.
+These social workers must receive a license from their state social work licensing board.
+Requirements vary by state, but most require a minimum of a bachelor's degree in social work and work experience.
 Applicants must also pass a licensing examination.
-Some states may provide a provisional license while social workers endeavor to complete these requirements.
+Some states may provide a provisional license while social workers complete these requirements.

-- Licensed Master’s Social Worker (LMSW): Licensed master’s social workers need to hold a master's degree in social work and pass the master's exam created by the ASWB.
-The state-administered license may also require additional education in topics not covered during an MSW program.
-Specific work requirements vary by state.
+These social workers need a master's degree in social work and must pass the ASWB master's exam.
+This license may also require additional education in topics not covered during an MSW program.
+Specific requirements vary by state.

-- Licensed Independent Clinical Social Worker (LICSW): Licensed independent clinical social workers must hold a master's degree in social work from an accredited program, meet state-determined work experience requirements, and pass an examination.
-The license is issued by state boards and requirements vary by state.
+Licensed independent clinical social workers must hold a master's degree in social work from an accredited program, meet state-determined work experience requirements, and pass an examination.
+This license is issued by state boards, and requirements vary by state.

 Advanced Practice Specialty Credentials

-- Certified Social Work Case Manager (C-SWCM): Certified social work case managers must have a bachelor's degree in social work, at least three years of post-bachelor's professional experience, and a current bachelor's social worker license.
+Certified social work case managers must have a bachelor's degree in social work, at least three years of post-bachelor's professional experience, and a current bachelor's-level social worker license.
 Applicants who have passed ASWB's bachelor's exam can also apply for this credential.

-- Certified Advanced Children, Youth, and Family Social Worker (C-ACYFSW): To earn the certified advanced credential in children, youth, and family social work, applicants must have a master's degree in social work, two years of work experience, 20 contact hours of continuing professional education, and a current state MSW-level license.
+To earn this certification, applicants must have a master's degree in social work, two years of work experience, 20 contact hours of continuing professional education, and a current MSW-level state license.

-- Certified Clinical Alcohol, Tobacco, & Other Drugs Social Worker (C-CATODSW): Applicants for the credential in clinical alcohol, tobacco, and other drugs social worker certification must have an MSW, two years of experience working with substance use disorders, 180 contact hours of professional continuing education, and a current state clinical social work license.
+Applicants must have an MSW, two years of experience working with substance use disorders, 180 contact hours of professional continuing education, and a current state clinical social work license.

-- Clinical Social Worker in Gerontology (CSW-G): Clinical social workers seeking a gerontology credential must have a master's degree in social work, two years of work experience with aging populations, 30 contact hours of professional education, and a current state clinical social work license.
+Clinical social workers seeking a gerontology credential must have a master's degree in social work, two years of work experience with aging populations, 30 contact hours of professional education, and a current state-issued clinical social work license.

 Career and Salary Outlook for Social Work Graduates

-Joy Acaso is a Licensed Clinical Social Worker by trade.
-She owns a private practice where she specializes in the treatment of depression and anxiety in women.
+Joy Acaso is a licensed clinical social worker.
+She owns a private practice, where she specializes in the treatment of depression and anxiety in women.
 She also offers online coaching services to parents as a parent-child relationship specialist.
 She has been a social worker since 2006.
 Acaso lives with her husband and two kids in Miami, Florida.

 It's a must that a person in this field develops effective interviewing skills and resourcefulness.